claresudbery/clare-wiki-ably/pages/coding/tools/git.md

 ### git rebase

+  - Notes on how I used rebase when editing the Reconciliate refactor-branch commits during the writing on my Martin Fowler refactoring article are [here](https://github.com/claresudbery/RefactoringExamples/blob/master/github-markdown/notes/code-changes.md) (accessible to Clare only)
   - This is where you take a branch and define it is having started at a different point – ie you change the point which is its base
   - For instance: